Fast Evaluation of Derivatives of Green's Functions Using Recurrences: Incorporating Recurrences into QBX

 and

-Thus, without the use of more specific information on $f: \R^d \to \R$ and $g: \R \to \R^d$, a generic implementation of the symbolic derivative will employ a multi-dimensional Faa Di Bruno to compute $\frac{d^n}{dt^n} f(\pmb{g}(t))$, which will include more and more cross-terms, (asymptotically $O(n^2)$) in its expression as $n$ grows larger.
+Thus, without the use of more specific information on $f: \R^d \to \R$ and $g: \R \to \R^d$, a generic implementation of the symbolic derivative will effectively employ a multi-dimensional Faa Di Bruno formula to compute $\frac{d^n}{dt^n} f(\b{g}(t))$, which will involve a quadratically (in $n$) growing number of cross-terms in its expression.